 South Park also had its own way with Whale Wars in an episode in season 13, satirizing them as media whores who weren't being nearly extreme enough.
 When Stan joins their crew and starts using actual terrorism methods to fight whalers, the only thing that people seem to notice is how this makes the show interesting to watch for once as well how many ratings the new show is getting.

 In a twist, Stan was justified as the Japanese were attacking every whale and Dolphin they could find captivity or no, and killing protesters who tried to stop them.
+The in-universe explanation for the Japanese attacking whales and dolphins in the first place was because they mistakenly believed that whales and dolphins caused the bombings of Hiroshima and Nagasaki, because the US government gave them a doctored photograph of a Dolphin and a Killer Whale piloting the Enola Gay.

 An episode of The Powerpuff Girls had an animal rights group try to stop the PPGs from "harassing" Mojo Jojo, i.e., stopping him from committing crimes.
-They claimed Mojo wasn't evil but only following his natural instincts.....which included building incredibly complex machinery, and living in an entirly human manner including speaking in clear is over iterative english.
+They claimed Mojo wasn't evil but only following his natural instincts.....which included building incredibly complex machinery, and living in an entirly human manner including speaking in clear if over iterative english.
 The girls then helped them move Mojo into the wild.

 Futurama had a slightly different spin on it.
 The loony animal rights group in "The Birdbot of Ice-Catraz" decides that the best way to save a group of penguins that's breeding too rapidly is to break out the guns and declare it penguin-hunting season.
 This is, in fact, a very valid strategy if one values species' health over individuals' welfare.
 This then subverted by a shift from an animal rights group to a group of red-neck hunters who enjoy their task far too much